gecrooks/landscape2stl/README.md

 Inspired by the gridfinity project, I solved the alignment problem by adding holes along the base into which you can press-fit 6mm X 2mm magnets.
 (I'm using DIYMAG brand from Amazon, which cost about 3¢ each.)
 Neighboring segments snap together with a satisfying click, with nigh on perfect alignment, and can be broken apart again for storage or transport.

+I've also added smaller holes along the sides for alignment pins (Use short lengths of filament), and hole on the bottom corner of heat set M4 bolt insets.

 ## CLI: landscape2stl.py